The Fish Who Lives in a Tree: Transcending Cultural Borders

 When I first moved countries, I was worried that I had suddenly lost all my appreciation for humour.
 I thought I loved a good laugh and I’ve been known to fall off my seat laughing my ass out.
 But I just didn’t find many Kiwi jokes funny at all.
 Everybody in the room would laugh hysterically to jokes that obviously went over my head.
 I felt like a fish out of water.
-“I don’t get it,” I would think to myself while I make an effort to laugh sheepishly – which is quite a risky move for someone just trying to avoid awkward moments.
+“I don’t get it,” I would think to myself while I make an effort to laugh sheepishly – which is always a risky move for someone just trying to avoid awkward moments.
 Many times, you end up laughing too much or too little or inappropriately and the joke’s on you.

 Communication is an integral part of every culture, and cultures are often deeply embedded in stories.
 These stories provide context.
 For example, you could lose someone in a conversation if you caution them to “Beware of Greeks bearing gifts,” but they’re unaware of the Trojan horse story reference.
-If that were to happen, it wouldn’t be a language comprehension problem, it would be lack of context issue.
+If that were to happen, it wouldn’t be a language comprehension problem; it would be a lack of context issue.

-To make a good first impression in the Western world, you have to stand straight and look people in the eyes while you give them a firm handshake.
-In the traditional Yoruba setting, it would be considered rude to stare into the eyes of your superiors or extend your hands to them first for a handshake.
-Even when they offer their handshake, you are expected to bend your body forward (the lower the better) as a man or bend the knees as a woman to show respect.
+To make an excellent first impression in the Western world, you have to stand straight and look people in the eyes while you give them a firm handshake.
+In the traditional Yoruba setting, it would be considered rude to stare into the eyes of your superiors or/and extend your hands to them first for a handshake.
+When they do offer their handshake – if they do, you are expected to bend your body forward or prostrate as a man (the lower, the better) or bend the knees as a woman to show respect.

 “When interacting with someone from another culture, try to watch more, listen more, and speak less.”― Erin Meyer